Perinban/Stock-Market-Analysis/README.md

 Stock trend analysis web scraping has been using the Alpha Vantage API.
-The extracted data includes feed-related information as well as unique identifiers like publication time and DAX company symbols.
+The extracted data includes feed-related information as well as unique identifiers like publication time and  company symbols.
 Upon extracting and identifying the necessary data, it was then loaded into the \"ARTICLES table\" structured as **\[Mentioned in Appendix 1\].**